eosdis-nasa/earthdata-pub-dashboard/DEVELOPMENT.md

 }
 ```

-This sends the submission data to the store.
+This sends the request data to the store.
 We need to specify the primary key
 so we can identify this action in a reducer function, and place it appropriately.
 In `actions.js`: